-How to Enforce a Non-Compete In Arizona?
+How To Enforce A Non-Compete In Arizona?

 While this is very basic, it can be a problem if an employer has failed to safeguard the signed copies of the non-compete agreements.
 It does not mean that the employer has no case, but it will make enforcing the non-compete agreement much more difficult as the employer will need to first prove that the employee did in fact sign the agreement.

 Even if an employer has a signed non-compete agreement, it is important to analyze whether the non-compete is too broad.
 For example, if the employer sells t-shirts only in Arizona, but the non-compete says the employee cannot work for any t-shirt company in the world after employment, that will be problematic.

 When determining whether to pursue enforcement of a non-compete agreement, it is important to review whether there is any competition actually taking place.
 Remember, the courts do not favor non-compete agreements and will enforce them only if they do not unnecessarily restrict an employee’s right to work and make a living.
 Using the example from question 2, if your company makes t-shirts, and the employee leaves to work for a construction company, it is unlikely that the non-compete will be enforceable.

 Non-compete agreements are either effective or useless depending on whether they are enforced by the employer.
 If employees learn that an employer will not enforce the non-compete agreements, then it is as if the non-compete agreement does not exist.
 Sometimes it is important to enforce a non-compete agreement to set a precedent for other employees to know that the employer takes the non-compete agreement seriously.

 Depending on your answers to these questions, the next step is to enforce the non-compete agreement.
 Here are some basic steps to enforcing a non-compete agreement in Arizona.

-Enforcement of a Non-Compete Agreement in Arizona
+Enforcement Of A Non-Compete Agreement Under Arizona Law

-3) The temporary restraining order is a request that the court immediately stop the employee from working for the new employer until a preliminary injunction hearing can be held.
+This likely will not be a typical lawsuit where an employer will only file a Complaint.
+Instead because there is immediate harm taking place by the employee’s breach of the non-compete, an employer should also file a Temporary Restraining Order and a Request for a Preliminary Injunction.
+The temporary restraining order is a request for the court to immediately stop the employee from working for the new employer until a preliminary injunction hearing can be held.
 This is done by an attorney actually going to the courthouse and meeting with the judge when filing the Complaint.
 The judge can either grant the temporary restraining order, or deny it and wait to make a decision at the time of the preliminary injunction hearing.

-4) The request for a preliminary injunction is a request to have the court preliminarily hear evidence on the isolated issues of whether the employee should be prohibited from working for a specific new employer or not.
+The request for a preliminary injunction is a request to have the court preliminarily hear evidence on the isolated issues of whether the employee should be prohibited from working for a specific new employer or not.
 It is “preliminary” because the underlying lawsuit as found in the Complaint will still be ongoing and the Court will make a final determination (or a permanent injunction) only after the entire lawsuit has been resolved.
 The preliminary injunction will not be a chance to obtain an award of damages.
 That will happen only through the underlying lawsuit.

 There are many nuances to appropriately filling a temporary restraining order and a preliminary injunction.
-If you are considering enforcing a non-compete agreement against an employee, please contact the Mesa employment lawyers Denton Peterson PC to help you.
+If you are considering enforcing a non-compete agreement against an employee, please contact the Mesa employment lawyers at Denton Peterson PC to help you.